greenm01/ec4x/docs/ec4x_specs.md

 Numerous Space Guilds compete for business in unregulated, private capital markets.

-The Guilds may be contracted to provide various critical services to the House, most notably the transport of PTU and goods between colonies.
+The Guilds are contracted to provide various critical services to the House, most notably the transport of PTU and goods between colonies.
 Space Guilds are also known to deal in the black arts of subversion and subterfuge, for a price.

 # XY\.0 Economics